Your car donation changed the

 Number of vocational training programs Drive Away Hunger provides

-Number of people who are addiction free and in housing 3 years after graduation
+Approximate number of people who are addiction free and in housing 4 years after graduation

 Portland Rescue Mission was founded because John Van Diest saw the brokenness in his community and gave his lunch to the hungry.
 From that moment and over the last 70 years, we have intentionally built programs to help men, women, and children struggling with homelessness and despair to find their way home.